hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The construction of the parametric routing graph also validates the correctness of stream edges.
 If at any point the target vertex does not exist, the program is incorrect due to a deadlock, which is raised as an error by the compiler.

+### The Conflict Graph

+The conflict graph can be used to determine if a routing declaration is correct, and resolve the `auto` routing declarations.
+The conflict graph is a directed graph that describes the conflicts between channels.
+Two channels conflict if they are routed through the same lane at the same PE.

+We use the parametric routing graph to construct the conflict graph.

 ## Examples